Skiing St Moritz. One of the Best Ski resorts in Switzerland.

-As part of the Engadine/St Moritz ski area, Switzerland’s largest interconnected winter sports region, St Moritz provides access to more than 200 miles of pistes spread across nine mountains.
+The Engadine St Moritz ski area is Switzerland’s largest interconnected winter sports region.
+Skiing St Moritz provides access to more than 200 miles of pistes spread across nine mountains.
 This means that the terrain is varied and offers something for skiers of every level.
 Corviglia is the only mountain accessible directly from town and comprises predominantly gentle, cruising slopes.

 Free and regular ski buses make travel to the other key mountains – Corvatsch (varied intermediate and advanced terrain, 10 minutes from town) and Diavolezza (fairly steep, challenging terrain, 30 minutes from St Moritz) – pretty painless.
-That said, having a car makes it even easier to explore – and parking is free.
+That said, having a car makes it even easier to explore the full extent of skiing St Moritz, and parking is free.

 Engadine Snow Safari.